ianjonsen/ssmTMB/README.md

 R.Version()
 ```

-On PC's running Windows, you will need to install [Rtools] (URL: https://cran.r-project.org/bin/windows/Rtools/)
+On PC's running Windows, you will need to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/)

 Next, you will need to install TMB and it's dependencies:
 ```R